Matti Friedman: Pumpkinflowers: South Lebanon conflict

 Friedman's 2016 book, Pumpkinflowers: A Soldier's Story of a Forgotten War, is about his experiences as an IDF soldier during the South Lebanon conflict.

 Spies of No Country: pre-independence agents

 In 2019, Friedman published Spies of No Country: Secret Lives at the Birth of Israel, the story of four Arabic-speaking Jews who operated an Israeli, pre-independence Zionist intelligence unit, the "Arab Section," in Beirut, then in the territory of the French Mandate for Syria and the Lebanon towards the end of the British Mandate for Palestine.
 The book won the 2018 Natan Book Award.

+Who by Fire: Leonard Cohen in the Sinai

+In 2022, Friedman released Who by Fire: Leonard Cohen in the Sinai, an account of Leonard Cohen's almost-forgotten visit to Israel and the occupied Sinai during the Yom Kippur war.
+Few photographs have survived of the visit, and Cohen himself rarely discussed the visit in later years.
+Friedman tracks down soldiers who remember Cohen's impromptu appearances near the battlefront and speculates about the impact of the visit on Cohen's subsequent life and career.
+The book was selected as one of the year's best books by Vanity Fair, was optioned for the screen by 66 Media and Keshet International, and adapted as a successful stage show in Israel.

+Out of the Sky: Heroism and Rebirth in Nazi Europe

+In 2026, Friedman released Out of the Sky: Heroism and Rebirth in Nazi Europe, a first-person account of his investigation into the stories of Hannah Szenes, Enzo Sereni, Yoel Palgi and Haviva Reik.
+The four were part of a group of 38 Jewish volunteers from Mandatory Palestine who parachuted into occupied Europe to support Allied efforts and help rescue Jews facing extermination.